Kong/terraform-provider-konnect/docs/resources/gateway_partial.md

 - `port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 Default: 6379
 - `server_name` (String) A string representing an SNI (server name indication) value for TLS.
 - `ssl` (Boolean) If set to true, uses SSL to connect to Redis.
 Default: false
 - `ssl_verify` (Boolean) If set to true, verifies the validity of the server SSL certificate.
 If setting this parameter, also configure `lua_ssl_trusted_certificate` in `kong.conf` to specify the CA (or server) certificate used by your Redis server.
 You may also need to configure `lua_ssl_verify_depth` accordingly.
-Default: false
+Default: true
 - `timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
 Default: 2000
 - `username` (String) Username to use for Redis connections.
 If undefined, ACL authentication won't be performed.
 This requires Redis v6.0.0+.
 To be compatible with Redis v5.x.y, you can set it to `default`.